MicrosoftDocs/visualstudio-docs/docs/ide/file-nesting-in-solution-explorer.md

 ![Use existing file nesting rules as the basis for custom settings](media/filenesting_editcustom.png)

-Let’s focus on the node **dependentFileProvider** and its child nodes.
+Let’s focus on the node **dependentFileProviders** and its child nodes.
 Each child node is a type of rule that Visual Studio can use to nest files.
 For example, **having the same filename, but a different extension** is one type of rule.
 The available rules are:

-* **extensionToExtension**: Use this type of rule to nest *file.js* nest under *file.ts*
+* **extensionToExtension**: Use this type of rule to nest *file.js* under *file.ts*

 * **fileSuffixToExtension**: Use this type of rule to nest *file-vsdoc.js* under *file.js*